UpscaleProUpscalePro

 The Bottom Line

 Online image upscaling is safe when you use reputable tools.
-UpscalePro is designed with privacy as a core principle — your images are processed and immediately discarded, never stored or shared.
+UpscalePro is designed with privacy as a core principle — your images are stored securely in your account history, never shared, and never used for AI training.
+That applies whether you're using the main upscaler, restoring old photos with AI, or fixing blurry photos with AI.

 For peace of mind:

-- Use UpscalePro — no image storage, no signup required, HTTPS encrypted
+• Use UpscalePro — secure image history, signup required, HTTPS encrypted

 Try UpscalePro free → — your images stay private.